davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

 ## Phase 1: Enumeration

 As with any boot2root, the first step is kicking off some external port scans to see whats up and kicking.
 I recently discovered [AutoRecon][autorecon] by Tib3ruis, and I have since made it a staple of my boot2root arsenal.
-It's great at automating all the low level stuff that you would be doing by hand, and it can usually find the low-hanging fruit pretty fast.
+It's great at automating all the low-level stuff that you would be doing by hand, and it can usually find the low-hanging fruit pretty fast.

 ```bash
 autorecon -o shocker --single-target 10.10.10.56